felixdagnon/Using-swagger-file-in-SAM/README.md

 ![image](https://github.com/felixdagnon/Create-API-and-lambda-events-using-SAM/assets/91665833/6338f502-f995-48cb-8617-3e459dca00e4)

-# 5-Deploying swagger preexisting lambda package with SAM
+# Deploying API with Swagger and new lambda in SAM

 To deploy the package run the below command